baseline in basketball

 Defenders can focus on denying baseline drives and penetration by positioning themselves between the offensive player and the basket.
 This strategy aims to force the offensive player away from the baseline and into less advantageous positions on the court.

 When an offensive player drives along the baseline, defenders can provide help-side support to impede their progress.
-This involves rotating quickly to cut off driving lanes, and contest shots, and discourage easy scoring opportunities near the basket.
+This involves rotating quickly to cut off driving lanes, contest shots, and discourage easy scoring opportunities near the basket.

 Defenders must be alert and communicate effectively to disrupt baseline out-of-bounds plays.
 This includes denying inbound passes, switching assignments, and anticipating the offensive team’s intended actions to limit their scoring options.